Alternative Educator Evaluation Systems

 - Does the observed evaluation system meet all state requirements?

 - How well does the evidence from the monitoring visit align to the articulated outcomes in the mid-year report (if applicable)?

 - What are the strengths of the alternative evaluation design and implementation?

 - What are the areas for improvement within the alternative evaluation design and implementation?

 Outcomes from On-Site Visit:

-Each district/charter school will receive a written summary.
+Each district/charter school will receive a written summary in conjunction with the end-of-year report feedback.
 This summary will include evidence-based feedback and recommendations for improvement.
 The state will also identify lessons applicable to other schools and to the statewide system.

 What to Expect:

 - Length - The visit will be 2-3 hours

 - Participants - The monitors will meet with your school leaders/observers and with 2-3 teachers.
 The monitor may also choose to observe classrooms.